 On this page

-Ask your child's kaiako | teacher or healthcare provider
+Ask your child's kaiako | teacher or healthcare provider#

-All mokopuna | children develop at their own pace, but at times you may still have concerns about your child's learning.
+All tamariki | children develop at their own pace, but at times you may still have concerns about your child's learning.
 For example, you might notice differences in how they are learning to communicate or with their behaviour.

-If you are worried, talking with someone knowledgeable who also knows your mokopuna is a great place to start.
+If you are worried, talking with someone knowledgeable who also knows your tamaiti | child is a great place to start.
 You can:

-- talk to your child’s kaiako at their early learning service or Kōhanga Reo
+- talk to your child’s teachers

 - ask at your Well Child/Tamariki Ora visit (Whānau Āwhina Plunket)